The Best Food in Chapel Hill: Restaurants & Much More

 Visiting Chapel Hill

 In the afternoon and early evening, consider visiting the Ackland Art Museum on campus, or perhaps seeing a show at the Morehead Planetarium, then enjoying a happy hour drink prior to dinner.
-If you’d rather have dinner first, go for a nightcap instead!
+If you’d rather have dinner first, go for a nightcap at one of the local watering holes instead!

 The can’t miss “Oh Well” when visiting Chapel Hill.